momochi000/typewar/README.md

 ## DONE

+#### Capture single quotes
+#### BUG: Ran into an issue while playing where key input was no longer registering
+Seems to be while typing a fragment that sinks through the ground
+Fixed: problem was there was no border along the floor of the stage
+#### Make enemy npc play animation upon their attack
+Player animation behavior doesn't change
+#### Add an npc attack that arcs
+Looks like adding box2d might not be the way to go, it doesn't allow for variable speeds.
+I'm sure I can find some uses for it.
+Design a way to pass optional arguments to positionFunc Add randomization so the enemy npc fires attacks of either type Fix the force used on the arcing fragment to reach the player Add some randomization to the force so it misses some percent of the time
 #### Make player hit animations play instantly (no delay)
 #### BUG: when 2 fragments begin with the same text and one wins
 This is probably an acceptable bug for now... just need to capture it